pivotal-cf/docs-pws-services/marketplace/services/memcachedcloud.html.md

 ### <a id="unicorn"></a>Using Memcached on Unicorn

 No special setup is required when using Memcached Cloud with a Unicorn server.
-For Rails apps on Unicorn, follow the instructions in the [Configuring Memcached from Rails](#rails) section and for Sinatra apps on Unicorn see [Configuring Memcached on Sinatra](#sinatra) section.
+For Sinatra apps on Unicorn see [Configuring Memcached on Sinatra](#sinatra) section.

 ### Testing from Ruby